 The course aims to prepare students to practice typography in touchpoints of visual communication design, from publication design to web.
-They will be guided in solving communication designs problems through typography and develop an eye for combining other elements with type.
-It also enables students to meet communication challenges, explore and then express with type.
+They will be

 DESIGN SEMINAR III VCD-4104

 The course aims at developing a sense of objective criticality.
 It includes creating doubt, raising question, it focuses to inculcate in students that the design is a sight specific and time binding process eventually becoming a product that has the capacity in influence cultural as well as the ecological base of the society.